orionrobots/orionrobots.github.io/_posts/2011-03-21-cute-picaxe-robots-that-finds-beats.md

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="420" height="315" src="//www.youtube.com/embed/Zn5RNgCWD_8?rel=0" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div>

-For more information on the robot and how it was made - see this: <a href="http://makezine.com/projects/yellow-drum-machine/">Yellow Drum Machine | Make</a>.
+For more information on the robot and how it was made - see this: [Yellow Drum Machine | Make](http://makezine.com/projects/yellow-drum-machine/).
 It includes full building instructions.